ymoslem/Adaptive-MT-LLM-Fine-tuning/README.md

 }

 ```
+2. Adaptive Machine Translation with Large Language Models

 ```

 @INPROCEEDINGS{Moslem2023-AdaptiveMT,
-  title     = "{Adaptive Machine Translation with Large Language Models}", booktitle = "{Proceedings of the 24th Annual Conference of the European
+  title     = "{Adaptive Machine Translation with Large Language Models}", booktitle = "{Proceedings of the 24th Annual Conference of the European Association
-               Association for Machine Translation}", author    = "Moslem, Yasmin and Haque, Rejwanul and Kelleher, John D and Way, Andy", abstract  = "Consistency is a key requirement of high-quality translation.
-It is especially important to adhere to pre-approved terminology and adapt to corrected translations in domain-specific projects.
+               for Machine Translation}",
+  author    = "Moslem, Yasmin and Haque, Rejwanul and Kelleher, John D and Way, Andy", publisher = "European Association for Machine Translation", pages     = "227--237", month     =  jun,
-               Machine translation (MT) has achieved significant progress in the area of domain adaptation.
-However, real-time adaptation remains challenging.
-Large-scale language models (LLMs) have recently shown interesting capabilities of in-context learning, where they learn to replicate certain input-output text generation patterns, without further fine-tuning.
-By feeding an LLM at inference time with a prompt that consists of a list of translation pairs, it can then simulate the domain and style characteristics.
-This work aims to investigate how we can utilize in-context learning to improve real-time adaptive MT.
-               Our extensive experiments show promising results at translation time.
-For example, GPT-3.5 can adapt to a set of in-domain sentence pairs and/or terminology while translating a new sentence.
-We observe that the translation quality with few-shot in-context learning can surpass that of strong encoder-decoder MT systems, especially for high-resource languages.
-Moreover, we investigate whether we can combine MT from strong encoder-decoder models with fuzzy matches, which can further improve translation quality, especially for less supported languages.
-We conduct our experiments across five diverse language pairs, namely English-to-Arabic (EN-AR),
-               English-to-Chinese (EN-ZH), English-to-French (EN-FR),
-               English-to-Kinyarwanda (EN-RW), and English-to-Spanish (EN-ES).", publisher = "European Association for Machine Translation", pages     = "227--237", month     =  jun,